15 Simple Tips To Make Your Hair Grow Faster And Stronger

 10. Use Supplements

 Nutritional deficiencies can stunt hair growth too.
 In addition to real foods, you also can take supplements that will help boost hair growth (9).
-Biotin and multivitamin supplements may help promote faster hair growth.
-Getting plenty of omega-3s can also help.
+Biotini XWater-soluble vitamin B complex in the food matrix that helps metabolize nutrients and strengthen the hair and nails. and multivitamin supplements may help promote faster hair growth.
+Getting plenty of omega-3si XA polyunsaturated fat (a type of healthy dietary fat) that helps lower triglycerides or bad cholesterol. can also help.

 11. Rinse Your Hair With Cold Water

 Rinsing your hair with cold water allows the cuticles to smooth out and lie flat, making your hair soft and manageable.
 Avoid hot water rinses as they can damage your hair.
 Cold water rinses also seal the cuticles and strengthen hair.